SWFSC/viame-web-noaa-gcp/docs/deployment-general.md

 ## Before you begin

-* Read the DIVE [Deployment Options Overview](https://kitware.github.io/dive/Deployment-Overview/) and [Cloud Deployment Guide - Before you begin
+* Read the [Deployment Options Overview](https://kitware.github.io/dive/Deployment-Overview/) and [Cloud Deployment Guide - Before you begin
 ](https://kitware.github.io/dive/Deployment-Provision/#before-you-begin).

 * Ensure that the required [network changes](network-changes.md) have been made for your project.